Skip to main content

 Description

-CloudFront distributions with compression disabled transfer uncompressed assets to end users, unnecessarily increasing CloudFront Data Transfer Out costs.
-Enabling compression (Gzip and Brotli) on cache behaviors reduces the size of compressible objects (HTML, CSS, JS, JSON, XML, SVG, etc.) by 65–80%, resulting in an equivalent reduction in billable data transfer volume — with zero changes to your origin or application code.
+CloudFront distributions with compression disabled transfer uncompressed assets to end users, inflating CloudFront Data Transfer Out (DTO) costs.
+Enabling automatic compression (Gzip and Brotli) on a cache behavior shrinks compressible text objects (HTML, CSS, JS, JSON, XML, SVG, fonts, etc.) by roughly 65–80% before they leave the edge.
+Because CloudFront bills on bytes served, that size reduction lowers your DTO bill — but only on the portion of your traffic that is compressible text.
+The impact on your total bill depends on your content mix, and it requires zero changes to your origin or application code.

 Selection Criteria